akononovicius/physRisk-content-repository/articles/2010/kirman-ants.md

 In the previous section of this article it was shown that \\\( \Delta t \\\) values must be limited from the above in order for model equations to have mathematically correct interpretation.
-In the program bellow we have chosen to use one of the previous inequalities to define actual value of \\\(  \Delta t \\\):
+In the program below we have chosen to use one of the previous inequalities to define actual value of \\\(  \Delta t \\\):